Molecular Bases of Proteinopathies

 2020-2021 virtual meeting of talks and discussion on "protein multimerization: the bad and the good"

 The ZOOMinar series on “Molecular Basis of Proteinopathies” will cover recent breakthroughs in this exciting multidisciplinary area of research from experts in the field.
-When conferences have been canceled around the world, these virtual presentations and discussions will provide unique opportunities for everyone to learn about recent findings, new topics and cutting-edge techniques.
-The live presentations are on Tuesdays (August 2020) and Saturdays (from September 2020) from 10:00 AM to ~11:00 AM (EDT).
+When conferences have been canceled around the world, these virtual presentations and discussions will provide unique opportunities for everyone to learn about recent findings, new topics, and cutting-edge techniques.
+The live presentations are on Tuesdays (August 2020) and Saturdays (from September 2020 to August 2021) from 10:00 AM to ~11:00 AM (EDT); and Mondays (from October 2021) from 12:00 noon EST/EDT.
 This virtual seminar includes a ~35 minutes presentation and ~15 minutes for questions and answers.
 We expect that there will be about 450 to 500 researchers participating from all over the world.
-The virtual presentations will be recorded and made available in a YouTube channel.
+The virtual presentations will be recorded and made available on a YouTube channel.

 August 4, 2020

 A Hypothesis for How Innate Immune Dysregulation May Cause Alzheimer’s Dementia;

 and How We May Be Able to Prevent It